rubygarage/nextjs6-graphql-client-tutorial/README.md

 }
 ```

-Now everything is ready.
-Run the following command to start the dev server:
+Everything is ready.
+To start the dev server, you need to run the following command:

 ```bash
 yarn dev
 ```

-When you run `localhost:3000` you're gonna see this page:
+When you run `localhost:3000` you will see this page:

 ![404](public/images/nextjs-404.png "404 Page screenshot")